 - Permission code may be needed.

 Registration for courses is on a first-come, first-served basis.
 Priority is given to registrations received at least one month before the beginning of a term.
 The Community Music School reserves the right to cancel sections of classes with insufficient enrollment.
-In the event that a class is canceled, students will be given the opportunity to transfer into another section of the same class, into a different class, or to receive a full refund.
+In the event that a class is cancelled, students will be given the opportunity to transfer into another section of the same class, into a different class, or to receive a full refund.
 Late registrations, when permitted by the instructor, will be billed for the full semester.
 All music theory classes for grades 7-adult are designed on a full-year curriculum.
 No new registrations are accepted after October 1.

 Priority is always given to students registering at least one month before the beginning of a semester.
 When studio space permits, students may begin lessons as late as halfway through a semester, and billing will be prorated.

-Requests for placement with a specific teacher will be honored whenever possible.
 If a change of instructor is recommended by the instructor, or desired by a student or parent, the issue should be discussed by instructor and student, and then referred to the associate dean for action.

 Students are charged for all lessons or classes for which they register, including those missed through student absence.
 As a courtesy, students are expected to notify their teachers directly of any impending absence from lessons.
 Some instructors offer make-up lessons under certain circumstances, but they are not obligated to do so.
 If a teacher is absent for a lesson, a make-up will be scheduled at a mutually convenient time, or a substitute instructor may teach the lesson.
 Missed music theory classes can be made up by attending alternate sections of the same class with permission of the instructor.